wandb/docs/content/guides/models/registry/_index.md

 * Take the W&B [Model CI/CD](https://www.wandb.courses/courses/enterprise-model-management) course and learn how to:
     * Use W&B Registry to manage and version your artifacts, track lineage, and promote models through different lifecycle stages.
     * Automate your model management workflows using webhooks.
-    * See how Registry integrates with external ML systems and tools in your model development lifecycle for model evaluation, monitoring, and deployment.
+    * Integrate the registry with external ML systems and tools for model evaluation, monitoring, and deployment.

-## Migrating from the legacy Model Registry to W&B Registry
+## Migrate from the legacy Model Registry to W&B Registry

 The legacy Model Registry is scheduled for deprecation with the exact date not yet decided.
 Before deprecating the legacy Model Registry, W&B will migrate the contents of the legacy Model Registry to the W&B Registry.